 taught him how to throw various pitches, and how to sequence pitches to batters.

-At the same time, he allowed Logan to continue his Ranch drills to keep his delivery
+At the same time, he allowed Logan to continue his ARMory drills to keep his delivery

 connected andarm healthy.
 It was a perfect combination!

 What I saw happen over the next three years was remarkable.
 Logan’s innings